 - i.
 Qualifying faculty may apply for travel funding through the Seacrest Travel grant program.
 Qualifying faculty are those who hold a full-time position in the college, include tenured, tenure-track, professors of practice and lecturers, and who are not otherwise limited by the provisions above. - ii.
 Faculty may apply for Seacrest travel funds by completing the memorandum of absence.
-Awards will be limited to \$1,500 for faculty who are presenting a paper or poster, moderating or presenting on a panel, or serving in a leadership role at a conference or other event.
-Documentation of activity is required to receive funding. - iii.
-Faculty are limited to one aware per fiscal year. - iv.
-Funding will be based on the availability of funds. - v.
+Awards will be limited to \$1,500 domestically and \$2,000 internationally for faculty who are presenting a paper or poster or who are moderating or presenting on a panel at a conference.
+Documentation of activity is required to receive funding.
+Awards for other travel related to teaching, research or service will be limited to \$1,000 domestically or \$1,500 internationally.
+Funding will be based on the availability of funds.
 Seacrest grant funds cannot be used to support student travel expenses.